blackgiulia/duplicity-auto/README.md

 * passphrase (passphrase of encryption key)
 * signPassphrase (passphrase of signing key)

-The program will store above information to a **config.json** file in the current working directory for later use so you don't need to input once again.
+The program will store above information to a **du_config.json** file in the current working directory for later use so you don't need to input once again.
 Because the information is stored in plain text without encryption, you may **NOT** want to use your current gpg keys for encryption and signing.

 Whether to perform a full back or a incremental backup depends on following:

 * If the total size of incremental backup files since last full backup is larger than half of the size of last full backup, a full backup will be performed.
 * If the date of last full backup is 7 days before current date, a full backup will be performed.

 Whenever a full backup is performed, all backup files before this full backup will be deleted.
+And I recommend to execute this application in the directory you want to backup so you can have each directory with a corresponding du_config.json file.

 The program is only tested on macOS 10.13.4 with Apple LLVM version 9.1.0 (clang-902.0.39.2) and depends on Boost libraries only.
 It should work on WINDOWS as well.